kmhsonnenkind/ease_jupyter_kernels/org.eclipse.ease.jupyter.kernel/README.md

 To run the Jupyter kernel for now please start the *Dispatcher* class from *org.eclipse.ease.jupyter.kernel*.
 This will set up the Dispatcher server that receives the connection file and actually starts the kernel.

 Note that this is only necessary during development phase as development is faster with a plain Java application.

+After this you can use the EASE kernel like you would any other Jupyter kernel.

 This **README** will be updated accordingly whenever the usage changes.